 The growth rate of Maine mussels largely relates to circumstances within their immediate habitat, such as the amount of food or exposure to air.
 Perhaps the biggest difference between wild harvested and farmed mussels is the time it takes for them to grow.
 The normal lifespan of mussels is about 12 years, and it can take wild mussels from 7 to 12 years to obtain an ideal length of 2.5 inches.
 Farmed mussels take 18 to 24 months to reach a marketable size of 2.5 inches.

 Most of the mussel landings in Maine are harvested from wild mussel beds located between Casco Bay and Jonesport.
-Aquaculture harvest occurs via two techniques: suspended culture or bottom culture.
-Of the two, the primary method is to grow the mussels suspended vertically or horizontally on ropes attached to designed buoys or rafts typically placed near the water surface.
+Aquaculture harvest occurs via two techniques: suspended culture and bottom culture.
+Of the two, the primary method is to grow the mussels vertically or horizontally on ropes attached to designed buoys or rafts typically placed near the water’s surface.
 However, a less labor-intensive method of farming is bottom culture.
 In this process, seed mussels are gathered from wild mussel beds and spread over a managed leased site dragged and thinned of predators to allow the mussels to increase their growth rate.

 How to Cook Maine Mussels